knoppi/puppet-jitsi/README.md

 On the client it downloads a stable version of the AppImage from GitHub and saves it on `/usr/local/bin`.

+Client and server classes are completely unrelated but, of course, deal with connected subjects.

 ## Usage

+### Client

+The class for the client does not need any further parameters but can work with the defaults.
+Just assign it to your node and it will download the AppImage from the GitHub Releases.
+You can also specify the version you want to download.
+In that case make sure you also specify the corresponding checksum and checksum type.

+### Server

 On the server side we set several values: